 - Assess the likely impact of the registration on your brand: Some registrations will cause more harm than others: it is not uncommon for two or more independent entities to use the same brand name for different goods and services or in different jurisdictions; and there are many examples of obscure gTLDs that are unlikely to divert traffic away from the legitimate brand owner and whose registrations will simply lapse in due course.
 So it is important to determine which potentially infringing domain names will take priority in your enforcement activities: sometimes the best course of action is to be patient and choose your battles.

 - Take action against registrations that damage your brand: Where a registration offers counterfeit goods or is otherwise engaged in a bad faith use of a trade mark, action should be taken as quickly as possible.
 In addition to litigation, brand owners can take action to suspend, cancel or transfer domain names using one of two streamlined procedures known as the Uniform Domain Name Dispute Resolution Policy (“UDRP”) and the Uniform Rapid Suspension System (“URS”).
-Although the UDRP and the URS have slightly different criteria and burdens of proof, broadly speaking they allow brand owners to take action in respect of a domain name that is identical or confusingly similar to the brand owner’s mark, where the registrant has no rights or legitimate interest in the domain name and has registered and used it in bad faith.
+Although the UDRP and the URS have slightly different criteria, burdens of proof, and outcomes, broadly speaking they allow brand owners to take action in respect of a domain name that is identical or confusingly similar to the brand owner’s mark, where the registrant has no rights or legitimate interest in the domain name and has registered and used it in bad faith.
 Further details about the URS and the UDRP can be found in our article Protecting Your Brand Online with URS and UDRP So that you can move quickly against infringers of all stripes, it is essential to keep your trade mark records in good order and readily available.

 - Be prepared to defend a third party’s claim against your domain names: Just because one entity has rights in a domain name does not mean that another entity will not also have a legitimate interest in the same domain name.
 That can happen for a variety of reasons, whether because of a dispute over ownership of a trade mark or because the parties have the same mark for the same good or services but in different territories: every domain name registrant must accept the risk that they may be required to defend their registrations either in court or via a UDRP or URS proceeding.
 The key, again, is to be prepared: for UDRP and URS proceedings in particular, brand owners should be ready to demonstrate at short notice that they have rights and legitimate interests in their domain name, usually by demonstrating that it corresponds to one of their trade marks, and that they have not registered or used it in bad faith, usually by showing that it is being used for a genuine offering of goods and services.
 Again, the key is to be prepared and to keep accurate trade mark records.